-Other Considerations - The mixed resourcing model developments referenced above will support continuing target delivery over the next three years as we prepare for changes to the Educational Model to align with the introduction of honours degree level HCPC registration requirements in 2021.
+Other Considerations - Resourcing model developments will support continuing target delivery over the next three years as we prepare for changes to the Educational Model to align with the introduction of honours degree level HCPC registration requirements in 2021.
 This will build on the external pipeline which was expanded in 2017 with commencement of the first full time degree programme in Scotland (first graduates in 2020).